qihongl/dnd-lstm/README.md

 - If the model never seen trial i before, it has to integrate x_t over time to figure out the average direction - evidence accumulation.
 - Additionally, context is trial unique - context_i is always paired with y_i, for all i.
 Therefore if context_i (e.g. the apple image) reoccur, the model can respond y_i (left button press) directly without doing evidence accumulation.
 The model wants to respond earlier because this maximizes cumulative return.

 Note that this is only possible if the model stored (context_i, y_i) into its episodic memory buffer (DND).
-So this task shows the model can use episodic memory to guide its choices.
+So this task can demonstrate if the model can use episodic memory to guide its choices.

 ### Results

-Behaviorally, when the model encounters a previously-seen trial, the choice accuracy jumps to 1 immediately.
-By design, this is only possible if the model can retrieve the correct episodic memory (Without a relevant memory, there is no way to perform better than chance before t=5).
+Behaviorally, when the model encounters a previously-seen trial, the choice accuracy jumps to ceiling immediately.
+By task design, this is only possible if the model can retrieve the correct episodic memory.
+- Without a relevant memory, there is no way to perform better than chance before t=5, because inputs before time 5 are noisy.

 <img src="https://github.com/qihongl/dnd-lstm/blob/master/figs/correct-rate.png" width=450>